enBloc-org/kindly/.github/CONTRIBUTING.md

 The `Issues` tab is a working tool for the active development of Kindly, so it should be kept clear of communication not relating to development.

-If you have a question, or suggetion, directly related to an open Issue please use the comments on that Issue ticket to discuss it with anyone working on it / the core team.
+If you have a question or suggetion directly related to an open Issue please use the comments on that Issue ticket to discuss it with anyone working on it / the core team.

 If you have a question related to Trafalgar Girls, Kindly or the community at large: